Noahnc/vscode-terraform-toolbox/README.md

 Since terraform init is required for many features of the official Hashicorp Terraform extension to work, this extension adds some features to make the terraform init process easier:

 - Command [`tftoolbox.initCurrentProject`]: Run terraform init in the current folder.
-Similar to the init Command of the official Hashicorp Terraform extension, but it sets the `--upgrade` flag by default.
+Similar to the init Command of the official Hashicorp Terraform extension, but it allows you to specify additional terraform init arguments with the setting `tftoolbox.terraform.initArg`.
 - Command [`tftoolbox.initAllProjects`]: Finds all terraform folders in your open workspaces and runs terraform init in each of them asynchronically.
 With the setting `tftoolbox.terraform.autoInitAllProjects` you can enable to auto init all folders when opening VSCode.
 More information can be found here: [Terraform init all projects](docs/terraformInitAllProjects.md)
   ![terraform-init](Images/examples/terraform_init.gif)
 - Command [`tftoolbox.initRefreshModules`]: Installs missing modules for the current folder.